 The benefits of microservices, such as increased application flexibility, scalability, business-centricity, and the ability to take advantage of diverse technologies are widely known.
 However, it must also be said that using microservices creates some significant difficulties for both software developers and testers.
-In particular, there are several important aspects QA engineers must consider before engaging in microservices testing.
+In particular, there are several important aspects QA engineers must consider before engaging in testing microservices.

 Now, let’s look at the main testing strategies that can be used for microservices testing, and some of the peculiarities of applying each of these types of tests to microservices-based application architecture.